Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Problem statement

 \item {\textbf{Skilled Resources}}: Managing AI algorithms in O-RAN networks requires specialized skills and expertise, which may not be readily available in the market.
 A deep understanding of O-RAN is essential for those involved in AI development for O-RAN, making it difficult to find qualified personnel.

 \end{itemize}

-The primary challenge lies in the absence of suitable data analytics platforms capable of accommodating the distinct data needs of managing multiple O-RAN networks built using multiple O-RAN vendors.
-To overcome this obstacle, it is imperative to develop new data analytics platforms specifically designed to meet the unique data demands of O-RAN networks.
-These platforms must seamlessly integrate with existing O-RAN network systems and associated infrastructure components.
-They should have the ability to process and analyze vast quantities of complex and varied data to deliver use cases that depend both on real-time (or near-real-time) capabilities, and other use cases that are not real-time in nature, whilst facilitating the integration of data from other non-ORAN diverse sources.
+The primary challenge lies in the absence of suitable data analytics platforms capable of accommodating the distinct data and AI needs in multiple O-RAN networks built using multiple O-RAN vendors.
+To overcome this obstacle, it is imperative to develop new data analytics platforms specifically designed to meet the unique requirements of O-RAN networks.
+The platform must seamlessly integrate with existing O-RAN network systems and associated infrastructure components.
+They should have the ability to process and analyze vast quantities of complex and varied data and deliver use cases that depend both on real-time (or near-real-time) capabilities, whilst facilitating the integration of data from other non-O-RAN diverse sources.

-Given that the approach to O-RAN is still an evolving technological concept there is ample opportunity to contribute to the development of more robust systems.
+Given that the approach to O-RAN is still an evolving technological concept, there is significant potential to contribute to the development of more robust systems.
 These challenges have driven us to create a unique cloud-native data analytics platform.
 Our goal is to directly address these difficulties and provide an environment that supports the development and execution of AI applications within the O-RAN ecosystem.